TimothyStiles/blog/posts/choosing-go-for-poly.md

 Looking at my criteria and the Go's features it's now probably a little easier to see why I chose Go.
 It often feels like most of tech moved on from Python and Ruby a decade ago, and biotech never really did.
 From a tech perspective biotech's obsessions with Python and R are off putting.
 Both are seen as unpleasant languages to ship things with but for some reason biotech still clings to them.

-So I'll ask you this before I end my rambling.
 Now that you know why I chose Go, do you know why you're not choosing Go?

 Happy hacking,